Cloudneeti/Cloudneeti_SaaS_Docs/docs/remediation/awsRemediation.md

 5. Deploy remediation framework in AWS account which need to be remediated.

-        bash deploy-remediation-framework.sh -a <AWS-acount-id> -e <Cloudneeti-environment-prefix> -v 2.0 -s <list of regions where auto-remediation is to be enabled>
+        bash deploy-remediation-framework.sh -a <AWS-acount-id> -p <primary-deployment-region> -e <Cloudneeti-environment-prefix> -v 2.0 -s <list of regions where auto-remediation is to be enabled>

     (-a) Account Id: 12-digit AWS account Id of the account where you want the remediation framework to be deployed

+    (-p) Primary AWS Region where main framework will be deployed

     (-e) Environment prefix: Enter any suitable prefix for your deployment